dapr/community/community-membership.md

 | Approver   | Approve accepting contributions                       | Highly experienced and active reviewer + contributor to a subproject | [CODEOWNERS](https://help.github.com/en/articles/about-code-owners) in GitHub |
 | Maintainer | Set direction and priorities for a subproject         | Demonstrated responsibility and excellent technical judgement for the subproject | [CODEOWNERS](https://help.github.com/en/articles/about-code-owners), GitHub Team and repo ownership in GitHub |

-> Note: The Technical & Stressing Committee (TSC) referred to in this document is not yet established.
+> Note: The Technical & Steering Committee (TSC) referred to in this document is not yet established.
 The interim members are @msfussell, @sarahnovotny, @yaron2.

 ## New contributors